-However, in recent years, more people have been questioning whether the exposure of food to all this plastic is safe.
+However, more people have been questioning whether food exposure to all this plastic is safe in recent years.

-Is it bad to put hot food in plastic containers?
-When plastic is heated or something hot is poured in it, it can leach chemicals 55 times faster than usual.
-Even if it says that it’s microwave-safe, it’s still going to leach chemicals.
+Is it wrong to put hot food in plastic containers?
+When plastic is heated, or something hot is poured into it, it can leach chemicals 55 times faster than usual.
+Even if it says that it’s microwave-safe, it will still leach chemicals.
 So, putting hot food in plastic containers is a terrible idea.

 Plastic containers are famous because they are lightweight and convenient.
 However, there are some things you should know about them.

 Plastics containing or high in Bisphenol A (BPA) are unsafe.
 When one ingests it, this chemical mimics estrogen in the body.

 Many plastic containers have this chemical, which can leach into food. #7 plastics, or shatterproof plastics, use this.

 Here are a few of the dangers of plastics:

 Studies have shown that these chemicals can promote the growth of human breast cancer cells and reduce sperm counts.

 Pregnant mothers, babies, and children are highly at risk.